Privacy-Preserving Proof of Human Authorship via Zero-Knowledge Process Attestation: Privacy Analysis

 \subsection{Unlinkability}

-\begin{theorem}[Unlinkability] Given two attestation sessions producing proofs $(\pi_1, \mathbf{C}_1)$ and $(\pi_2, \mathbf{C}_2)$, no PPT adversary can determine whether they belong to the same author with advantage greater than $\negl(\lambda)$. \end{theorem}
+\begin{theorem}[Unlinkability] Under independent, uniformly random session nonces, given two attestation sessions producing proofs $(\pi_1, \mathbf{C}_1)$ and $(\pi_2, \mathbf{C}_2)$, no PPT adversary can determine whether they belong to the same author with advantage greater than $\negl(\lambda)$. \end{theorem}

 \begin{proof} By Theorem~\ref{thm:zk}, proofs reveal nothing beyond validity.
+Each session is initialized with a fresh random seed $s_0 \gets \{0,1\}^\lambda$, independent of the author's identity.
 Public inputs $(R_i, h_i, d_i)$ are session-specific: $R_i$ derives from fresh SWF chain randomness, $h_i$ incorporates the session nonce, and $d_i$ is the claimed duration.
 Under the assumption that session nonces are uniformly random and independent, the public inputs across sessions are statistically independent.
-The commitments use independent randomness and are independently uniformly distributed by the hiding property (Theorem~\ref{thm:commitment}). \end{proof}
+The commitments use independent randomness and are independently uniformly distributed by the hiding property (Theorem~\ref{thm:commitment}).
+Note that the public input $d_i$ (claimed duration) provides a weak auxiliary signal; under the assumption that session durations vary sufficiently across the population, this leakage is bounded by $\log_2(T_{\max}/r)$ bits where $r$ is the duration resolution. \end{proof}